secariolabs/secariolabs.github.io/_posts/2025-01-05-treat-hunting-101.md

 ## Indicators of Compromise (IOCs)

 Indicators of compromise (IOCs) are specific pieces of information or data that suggest a potential security breach or compromise.
-They can be static or dynamic in nature, ranging from IP addresses and malware signatures to network traffic patterns and user behavior anomalies.
+They can be static or dynamic in nature, ranging from IP addresses and malware signatures to network traffic patterns and user behaviour anomalies.
 IOCs act as red flags, indicating that something unusual or potentially malicious is happening within an organization's network or systems.

 Common examples of IOCs include: